MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 The review-selection dialog has 2 steps:

-1. Ask the user to choose a company to review or to choose `done` to finish.
+1. Ask the user to choose a company to review or `done` to finish.
    - If the dialog was started with any initial information, the information is available through the _options_ property of the waterfall step context.
 The review-selection dialog can restart itself, and it uses this to allow the user to choose more than one company to review.
    - If the user has already selected a company to review, that company is removed from the available choices.
-   - A "done" choice is added to allow the user to exit the loop if they don't want to select 2 companies.
+   - A `done` choice is added to allow the user to exit the loop early.
 1. Repeat this dialog or exit, as appropriate.
    - If the user chose a company to review, add it to their list.
    - If the user has chosen 2 companies or they chose to exit, end the dialog and return the collected list.
    - Otherwise, restart the dialog, initializing it with the contents of their list.

-In this design, the top-level dialog always precedes the review-selection dialog on the stack, and the review-selection dialog can be thought of as a child of the top-level dialog.

 #### [C#](#tab/csharp)